 Drug sweep of North Carolina tribal land nets 76 arrests

 "The message is clear.
 Indian Country is off-limits to drugs.
 We will find you.
 We will hunt you down.
-We will prosecute you," Zinke said.
+We will prosecute you," Zinke said, adding that the probe shows the Trump administration's commitment to fight the opioid crisis.

 The tribe's principal chief, Richard Sneed, said reservations have been hit particularly hard by the national opioid crisis.